Overview

 Alongside the ‘basic’ components for UI elements such as dropdown menus, data tables and tabs, there are a number of more specialized D3-based data visualization charting components designed specifically for industrial internet use cases, I was responsible for designing and customizing data visualization for the DMRO proyect.

-Because our users are based in the UK, we continously communicate with them to understand their painpoints and needs.
-I also had the opportunity to travel twice to the Wales shop to test the application, and learn more about the industry and the MRO process.
+Because our users were based in the UK, we maintained continuous communication to understand their pain points and needs.
+I also had the opportunity to travel twice to the Wales Aviation Shop, where I conducted on-site testing, gathered user feedback, and gained firsthand insights into the industry and MRO processes.

 Due to the proprietary nature of this application I am unable to share any visual designs, but I am happy to further discuss my process.